Mark Richardson

 The latest from Mark Richardson

-SNAP junk-food purchase restrictions start April 1 in Texas — See what other states have bans
+SNAP junk-food purchase restrictions take effect April 20 in Florida — See what other states have bans